julianstefinovic/weather-type-classification/README.md

 ---

 ## **Results**
-The model achieves a final test accuracy of around `81.4%` on the validation set.
+The model achieves a final test accuracy of `81.77%`.

 ---